Ey-hay ere-thay! What? Which language is that? It’s called Pig Latin. It’s a made-up language that’s been around for a long time.

 But here’s a word to the ise-way.
 It’s not that hard to figure out the secret ode-cay!
 So be careful what you ay-say!

-Pig Latin isn’t a popular language like English, Spanish, Portuguese, or Chinese.
+Pig Latin language isn’t a popular language like English, Spanish, Portuguese, or Chinese.
 It can be classified as a pseudo language at best.
 But several cultures use it, or variations of it.

 Germans call it Kedelkloppersprook; in Swedish, it’s Fikonspråket, alfabeto farfallino in Italian, loucherbem in French, Jeringonza in Spanish.
 Though it’s not an official language, you could say it’s kind of a world language.